ajimix/reskilla-gorilla/README.md

 # Reskilla Gorilla Main App

 1. Clone the project
-1. Install redis in socket mode
 1. Run `npm i`
 1. Generate Airtable API key here: https://airtable.com/account and save it in `config/config.js` (make sure to not commit it).
-1. Start the app with `npm run dev` (this command starts redis and monitors for file changes).
+1. Start the app with `npm run dev` (this command starts the app and monitors for file changes).

 The backend is now accessible in `localhost:3000` and the frontend in `localhost:1234`